-Committee Key Responsibilities Audit Committee Retains and terminates the Company's independent registered public accounting firm and approves its services and fees Assists our Board in fulfilling its responsibility to our stockholders relating to the financial reporting process and systems of internal control Determines whether the Company's financial systems and reporting practices were established in accordance with applicable requirements Oversees the Company's internal audit and risk functions See "Audit Matters - Audit Committee Report."
-Compensation Committee Approves and oversees the administration of the Company's material benefit plans, policies and programs, including all of the Company's equity plans and employee incentive plans Reviews and approves principal elements of total compensation for certain of the Company's executive officers and approves employment agreements, as applicable Reviews and recommends the compensation of non-employee directors to the full Board Discusses, evaluates and reviews the Company's policies and practices of compensating its employees, including non-executive officers, as they relate to risk management practices and risk-taking incentives Delegates to the Chief Executive Officer and President the authority to issue equity awards to the independent sales force and certain employees, subject to applicable limits See "Executive Compensation."
-Corporate Governance Committee Shapes corporate governance policies and practices, including recommending to our Board the Corporate Governance Guidelines applicable to the Company and monitoring the Company's compliance with such policies, practices and guidelines Identifies individuals qualified to become Board members and recommends to our Board the director nominees to be considered for election at the next Annual Meeting of Stockholders Leads our Board and all committees in the annual self- assessments of their performance Oversees executive succession planning and talent development, our political action committee, and our government relations strategy Oversees the Company's social, environmental and sustainability initiatives, including our DEI programs See "Governance."
+Committee Key Responsibilities Audit Committee Retains and terminates the Company's independent registered public accounting firm and approves its services and fees Assists our Board in fulfilling its responsibility to our stockholders relating to the financial reporting process and systems of internal control Determines whether the Company's financial systems and reporting practices were established in accordance with applicable requirements Ensures management has established procedures relating to the handling of any complaints received by the Company regarding accounting, internal controls, or auditing matters, and the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters Oversees the Company's internal audit, risk, and compliance functions See "Audit Matters - Audit Committee Report."
+Compensation Committee Approves and oversees the administration of the Company's material benefit plans, policies and programs, including all of the Company's equity plans and employee incentive plans Reviews and approves principal elements of total compensation for certain of the Company's executive officers and approves employment agreements, as applicable Reviews and recommends the compensation of non-employee directors to the full Board Discusses, evaluates and reviews the Company's policies and practices of compensating its employees, including non-executive officers, as they relate to risk management practices and risk-taking incentives Delegates to the Chief Executive Officer and President the authority to issue equity awards to the independent sales force and certain employees, subject to applicable limits Administers the Company's Incentive Compensation Recovery Policy See "Executive Compensation."
+Corporate Governance Committee Shapes corporate governance policies and practices, including recommending to our Board the Corporate Governance Guidelines applicable to the Company and monitoring the Company's compliance with such policies, practices and guidelines Identifies individuals qualified to become Board members and recommends to our Board the director nominees to be considered for election at the next Annual Meeting of Stockholders Leads our Board and all committees in the annual self- assessments of their performance Oversees executive succession planning and talent development, our political action committee, and our government relations strategy Oversees the Company's social, environmental and sustainability initiatives, including our DEIB programs See "Governance."
 Executive Committee Exercises all powers and authority of the Board during the intervals between regularly scheduled Board meetings on time-sensitive matters or matters that do not merit the calling of a special meeting of the Board